The Hobbit Locations in New Zealand

 The aerial shots over the fiords and mountains dense with native bush in Fiordland were the terrain the giant eagles flew over once Bilbo and crew escape the orcs.
 Noticeable areas are Sutherland Falls the tallest waterfall in NZ and David’s Knoll.

-For more things to do in Fiordland, check out Fiordland National Park – Guide for Backpackers.
+For more things to do in Fiordland, check out 10 Incredible Things to Do in Fiordland National Park.

 Fun Facts About The Hobbit